ujjwalm29/movie-search/README.md

-# 🚀 Search and Information Retrieval Crash Course
+# 🚀 Information Retrieval and Search relevance Course

-Hello and welcome to this crash course on search and information retrieval! 🌎
+Hello and welcome to this crash course on information retrieval and search relevance! 🌎

 Search is everywhere.
 It's an essential part of our lives.
 Imagine life without Google! 🔍